gaberankin/jQuery.overlay/README.md

 notes
 -----

 This plugin is extremely simple.
-I wanted programmers and designers to have full control over the elements using javascript and CSS without having to dig too much into the plugin code itself.  to that end, there is no button to close the overlay.  you will have to add it manually to the html of the overlay, or call on of the close functions in your own code.
+I wanted programmers and designers to have full control over the elements using javascript and CSS without having to dig too much into the plugin code itself.  to that end, there is no button to close the overlay.  you will have to add it manually to the html of the overlay, or call one of the close functions in your own code.
 I hope that the documentation provided here is sufficient to do that yourself.

 Additionally, I haven't done extensive testing in other browsers outside of chrome, firefox, and IE7+.
 I am certain there are issues with it that haven't been caught.  that's what bug reports are for!